Twisted (2026 film)

-Twisted (Note: Originally titled The Monster.) is an upcoming American horror film directed by Darren Lynn Bousman and written by James Greer and Jonathan Bernstein.
-It stars Djimon Hounsou, Lauren LaVera, and Mia Healey, with Gina Philips, Jacob Lukas Anderson, Alicia Witt, and Neal McDonough in supporting roles.
-The film is set to be distributed by Republic Pictures.
+Twisted is a 2026 American horror thriller film directed by Darren Lynn Bousman and written by Jonathan Bernstein and James Greer.
+It stars Djimon Hounsou, Lauren LaVera, Mia Healey, Gina Philips, Neal McDonough, and Alicia Witt.
+The film was released on digital VOD by Republic Pictures on February 6, 2026.

-Premise
+Plot

 Two millennials scam unsuspecting tenants by renting out expensive New York City apartments that they do not actually own.
 The scheme works until they encounter an apartment owner with a hidden agenda, who turns the tables on them.